Honolulu International Airport

 There is parking located near each terminal.
 The first half hour costs $1 and a full hour costs $3.
 The maximun daily charge is $18 per day.
 There is an economy lot, which charges $15 per day.
-Monthly parking is available for $150.
+Monthly parking is available for $300.

 Flights to Honolulu International Airport are available via Air Australia, Air Canada, Air New Zealand, Air Pacific, Alaska Airlines, All Nippon Airways, American Airlines, China Eastern, Delta, Hawaiian Airlines, Japan Airlines, Korean Air, Philippine Airlines, Qantas, United, US Airways and WestJet.

 Internet kiosks are located in each terminal, and most first-class lounges offer free wifi.
 Wifi is available in the terminals for a cost of $6.95 for two hours of internet access.

 The Business Centres located in the International and Interisland Terminals offer internet kiosks ($3 for 15 minutes), fax and photocopying services, and currency exchange.
 Most first-class lounges offer their own business services.